 A clear favourite loses the match resulting in a big payout to any users who put bets on the underdog.

 A malicious throw occurs when the odds drastically change in the final minutes before betting closes.
 This is an indication that a large number of bets were switched last minute.
 In the past, this has been related to a tipoff from the favourite in order to make profit.
 This has become less frequent as the sport becomes more mainstream and many recent throws have resulted in legal action or lifetime bans for players.

-Most betting platforms for skins have a limited number of slots to place items on a bet.
+Most betting platforms have a limited number of slots to place items on a bet.
 With a “Max Bet” you place the highest amount allowed on the specific match/website.
 This is a very high-risk tactic to maximise the return on a near-certain match.
 We don’t recommend this approach

 Placing all of your inventory on a single bet.
 This is a very high-risk tactic to maximise the return on a near-certain match.
 This is a terrible idea.

 Once you place your bet, the odds stay at this value.

 This is the amount of money you’re going to place on your bet.

 The amount of money you get back when you win a bet.
 This includes your initial stake.